All Episodes

 How is that possible?

-Jen Psaki was asked this, and listen to this.
+Jen Saki was asked this.

-Monoclonal antibody treatments because they don't work against Omicron.
+Secondly, the FDA yesterday withdrew the EUA for some monoclonal antibody treatments because they don't work against Omicron.

 But Florida continues to push for the treatment for people in the state.

-What's your response to Governor Santas?
+What's your response to Governor Santis?

 Well, let's just take a step back here just to realize how crazy this is a little bit.

-We're not relying on one type, one brand or treatment.
+We're not relying on one type, one brand, or treatment.

 We invested in and continue to buy a variety across monoclonal antibodies, pre-exposure prevention therapies, and oral antivirals.